 PORTIONS OF THE ACCIDENT REPORT

 Parts of the accident or crash report prepared by the police officers is likely to be excluded from evidence in a majority of simple car accident crashes.
 Generally, the opinions of the officer regarding the cause of the crash can in some instances be excluded based upon the rules regarding expert witness opinions.
-Usually the disability or inadmissibility turns on the work done by the officer in reconstruction of the crash and the officers training to be able to form reasonable on reliable conclusions.
+Usually the admissibility or inadmissibility turns on the work done by the officer in reconstruction of the crash and the officers training to be able to form reasonable on reliable conclusions.
 Click here for how to get a Houston crash report!

 Personal injury and defense attorneys must follow the court’s guidance and evidentiary rules when presenting or defending a case.
 While it is not the intention of the attorneys to hide any information from the jury, the rules require certain items be excluded from consideration of the evidence.

 If you have been injured in an accident get the best accident attorney near me, call us to request a free case evaluation for your accident.
 (281) 587-1111.